 Mix the chickpeas with the ground spice and nut blend.

-Chickpea Dukkah adds a little pizzaz to what otherwise could be quite dreary dish.
+Chickpea Dukkah adds a little pizzaz to what otherwise could be quite dreary vegetarian dish.

 Made ahead, it adds magic to your salad or in this case accompanied with zucchini and pumpkin.
 This homemade Egyptian Style Dukkah is just one way to add a little flair.